arb8020/sleeper-draft-llm-agent/README.md

 ## Key Files
 - draft_script_aci.py: implements an ACI inspired by SWE-Agent to allow the models to more easily navigate through data and draft players. can connect to sleeper and draft automatically
-- roster_actions_aci.py: similar to the above, allows the models to evaluate their roster, search free agents, and generate add drop decisions. cannot yet connect to sleeper, actions have to be taken manually.
+- roster_actions.py: similar to draft_script.py, doesnt implement ACI but successfuly has LM give recommendation on different actions to take. not yet connected to sleeper for autonomous actions
+- initialdraftdf.csv: initial data used for drafting, collected from Sleeper and ESPN Fantasy
+- config.json: draftid and model information for draft_script_aci.py

+## DEPRECATED
-- draft_script.py: first version, had models compress data by making themselves cheatsheets for the draft and drafting using that information
+- draft_script.py: first version, had models compress data by making themselves cheatsheets for the draft and drafting using that information. drafts autonomously
+- junkdrawer.py: functions for the initial version of draft_script.py

 ## COMING SOON
+- remove deprecated code
 - automatic roster actions
-- models trading with each other
+- ACI for roster actions
+- models doing more of the work (creating their own forecasts from the statistics, etc)
-- setting lineups
+- cleaner code
-- more model forecasting/reasoning
+- more league settings

 ## USAGE
 1. create a .env file